 collaborative Protection Profile for Network Devices [NDcPP]

-collaborative Protection Profile for Stateful Traffic Filter Firewalls [FWcPP].

-Although Evaluation Activities are defined mainly for the evaluators to follow, the definitions in this Supporting Document aim to provide a common understanding for developers, evaluators and users as to what aspects of the TOE are tested in an evaluation against the associated cPPs, and to what depth the testing is carried out.
+Although Evaluation Activities (EA) are defined mainly for the evaluators to follow, the definitions in this Supporting Document aim to provide a common understanding for developers, evaluators and users of the product as to what aspects of the TOE are tested in an evaluation against the associated cPPs, and to what depth the testing is carried out.
 This common understanding in turn contributes to the goal of ensuring that evaluations against the cPP achieve comparable, transparent and repeatable results.
-In general the definition of Evaluation Activities will also help Developers to prepare for evaluation by identifying specific requirements for their TOE.
-The specific requirements in Evaluation Activities may in some cases clarify the meaning of SFRs, and may identify particular requirements for the content of Security Targets (especially the TOE Summary Specification), user guidance documentation, and possibly supplementary information (e.g. for entropy analysis or cryptographic key management architecture – see section 6).
+In general, the definition of Evaluation Activities will also help Developers to prepare for evaluation by identifying specific requirements for their TOE.
+The specific requirements in Evaluation Activities may in some cases clarify the meaning of SFRs, and may identify particular requirements for the content of Security Targets (ST) (especially the TOE Summary Specification (TSS)), Administrator Guidance Documentation (AGD), and possibly supplementary information (e.g. for entropy analysis or cryptographic key management architecture – see section 6).

 Structure of the Document

-Evaluation Activities can be defined for both Security Functional Requirements and Security Assurance Requirements.
+Evaluation Activities can be defined for both Security Functional Requirements and Security Assurance Requirements (SAR).
 These are defined in separate sections of this Supporting Document.

-If any Evaluation Activity cannot be successfully completed in an evaluation then the overall verdict for the evaluation is a ‘fail’.
+If any Evaluation Activity cannot be successfully completed in an evaluation, then the overall verdict for the evaluation is a ‘fail’.
 In rare cases there may be acceptable reasons why an Evaluation Activity may be modified or deemed not applicable for a particular TOE, but this must be agreed with the Certification Body for the evaluation.

 In general, if all Evaluation Activities (for both SFRs and SARs) are successfully completed in an evaluation then it would be expected that the overall verdict for the evaluation is a ‘pass’.
 To reach a ‘fail’ verdict when the Evaluation Activities have been successfully completed would require a specific justification from the evaluator as to why the Evaluation Activities were not sufficient for that TOE.